umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 }
 ```

-This message type gathers `PendingRewards` by updating `RewardBasis` for each nonzero `Locked(addr,denom,tier)` associated with the supplier's address, then claims all pending rewards.
+This message type gathers `PendingRewards` by updating `RewardBasis` for each nonzero `Locked(addr,denom,tier)` associated with the user's address, then claims all pending rewards.

 ### Funding Programs